-6.3.1.
+- 6.3.1.
 Clarion aims to create safe, secure and sustainable communities and will have regard to the best interests of our existing residents in that community when taking such a decision.
-We reserve the right to restrict offers of housing that are considered to be inappropriate in relation to any information obtained via a risk assessment or support needs assessment process.
+We reserve the right to restrict offers of housing that are considered to be inappropriate in relation to any information obtained via a risk assessment or support needs assessment process. - 6.3.2.
+Where high risk offenders that are subject to a multi-agency public protection arrangement (MAPPA) are being nominated by a local authority, then the local authority must

-6.3.2.
-Where high risk offenders that are subject to a multi-agency public protection arrangement (MAPPA) are being nominated by a local authority, then the local authority must confirm that they have investigated the risks associated with re-housing the applicant and demonstrate that the property and area is suitable before a nomination is made.
+Allocations Policy Page 7 of 17 This is an approved document and must not be amended, saved locally or shared without the consent of the confirm that they have investigated the risks associated with re-housing the applicant and demonstrate that the property and area is suitable before a nomination is made.
 In addition the local authority will need to provide:

-- A detailed risk assessment and details of a care package together with any monitoring arrangements - Contact details of members of the inter agency risk management panel including the police, for easy access to the property should a problem arise during the life of the tenancy.
+- A detailed risk assessment and details of a care package together with any monitoring arrangements - Contact details of members of the inter agency risk management panel including the police, for easy access to the property should a problem arise during the life of the tenancy. - 6.3.3.

-6.3.3.
 We reserve the right to reject nominations if we consider that their support needs make them unsuitable for the home being offered to them.